-The Graduate Diploma in Palliative Care is a 36-unit program offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Graduate Diploma in Palliative Care is a 36-unit program offered by the College of Nursing and Health Sciences.

-Applicants who do not hold the Graduate Certificate in Health (Palliative Care) or a Graduate Certificate in Palliative Care must normally hold an approved degree or equivalent qualifications and not less than two years professional experience in the health sector or related field.
+Applicants who do not hold the Graduate Certificate in Palliative Care must normally hold an approved health-related degree or equivalent qualifications and not less than two years professional experience in the health sector or related field.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.
 Credit may be granted, on application, for comparable prior studies.

 The Graduate Diploma in Palliative Care is a coursework award that aims to provide an opportunity for individuals from any professional background who are working in health related areas to deepen their knowledge base in palliative care within a global context.

 The course is designed to enable practitioners to select a series of topics built on core material that will assist them to address particular needs within their practice and employment.